SS Milwaukee (1902): Sinking

-Around 2:00 pm on October 22, 1929, the Milwaukee sailed off on Lake Michigan into a storm bound for Grand Haven, and was lost.
+Around 2:00 pm on October 22, 1929, the Milwaukee sailed off bound for Grand Haven into a Lake Michigan storm, and was lost.
 The Milwaukee had been loaded earlier that day with 27 railcars, with freight including lumber, perishable foods, bathtubs and Nash automobiles.
 The Milwaukee was last seen passing by U.S. Lightship 95 (LV-95/WAL-519), a ship anchored three miles offshore, serving as a lighthouse.
 The Milwaukee was reported to be pitching and rolling heavily as it disappeared into the rainy mist.
 The ship did not have radio equipment.

 It was considered routine for the Milwaukee to challenge stormy weather on Lake Michigan.
 This time, however, some of the 27 railroad cars in the ship's hold came loose in the 37 mph gale.
 Their momentum created metal failure and partly crumpled the ferry’s sea gate, a movable steel shield that, when operating properly, served as part of the vessel’s freeboard.
 This failure, in turn, enabled water to come in through the stern and sink the ship.
 The captain, Robert H. McKay, apparently turned back for Milwaukee, but never made it.

 On October 24, aircraft searched Lake Michigan, but found nothing.